starfishpatkhoo/ytcp/README.md

 -   Mute / Unmute Video
 -   Loop / Unloop Video when it ends
 -   Jump to a specific point in the Video by keying in the time in minutes and seconds and pressing ENTER.
 For example, you can type `5:10` or `3.45` or `30` for 5 minutes 10 seconds, 3 minutes 45 seconds and 30 seconds respectively.
 -   Size refers to playback quality size as reported by YouTube.
-Examples include `1080` or `720`.
+Examples include `1080`, `720` or `Medium`.
 -   Display timer shows elapsed time followed by total video length.
 If this is a live stream, then video length refers to the duration since the live stream started.
 -   Progress bars display the current position of the video playback in orange, and the buffered position in light orange.
 When the video has played past key points (25%, 50%, 75%, etc), the percentage will be displayed inside the progress bar.
 -   Toggling the debug will display debugging messages, especially for embeded browsers that do not have easy access to the console.